monkeyKing001/42_cursus/CPP_module/Module03/ex01/README.md

 The virtual keyword is also used to specify that a destructor is virtual.
 A virtual destructor ensures that the correct destructor is called when an object of a derived class is deleted through a pointer to the base class.

+This mechanism is achieved by using a mechanism called virtual function table or vtable, it's a table of function pointers.
+Each class that has virtual function(s) has a vtable, and it's used to look up the correct implementation of a virtual function at runtime.

+When a virtual function is called through a pointer or a reference to the base class, the runtime system looks up the vtable associated with the object's type to find the correct implementation of the function to call.

+This allows for runtime polymorphism, where an object's behavior can be determined at runtime based on its actual type, rather than its declared type.
 </div>
 </details>